 12 Most Common Types of Clouds

-Now that we’ve covered cloud categories and families, here are twelve individual types of clouds you may see while flying:
+Now that we’ve covered cloud categories and families, lets cover the types of clouds in aviation.
+There are twelve individual types of clouds you may see while flying:

 1. Cirrus Clouds